ciscowireless/wifi-dashboard/README.md

 This is a work in progress, some items may not work in your network deployment

-Tested on Catalyst 9800 running 17.9.3 code at scale (~11,000 clients)
+Verified on Catalyst 9800 running 17.9.3 code at scale (~11,000 clients)

-Tested on Raspberry Pi
+Verified on Raspberry Pi